openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Make a Damaging Attack

 To attack a foe in an attempt to damage them, follow the steps in the Attack Summary chart, which are explained in further detail below.
+Every attack is either physical or supernatural.
+Physical attacks typically involve weapons, claws, teeth, or other natural means of inflicting damage that rely on the attacker's Might or Agility attribute.
+Supernatural attacks are those that make use of one of the attacker's supernatural attributes, such as by using Energy to summon a ball of fire.
+A character can only make a supernatural attack if they possess a score of 1 or higher in the relevant attribute.

 <div class="table-no-body"></div>
 | The Action Roll for Attacks <br /> Roll 1d20 + attribute dice (all dice explode) |